 If you are a parent or you care for a child or young person and are concerned about their mental health and wellbeing, there are specific services available in Kent and Medway to support you and them.

-The services are provided by both NHS organisations and local authorities, so that will be Kent County Council or Medway Council, depending on where you live.
+The services are provided by both NHS organisations and local councils – Kent County Council or Medway Council – depending on where you live.

-There are also self-help tool and online apps aimed at children and young people, the details of which can be found on the Children and Young People’s section of this information hub.
+There are also self-help tools and online apps aimed at children and young people, the details of which can be found on the Children and Young People’s section of this information hub.

-Details of websites with online tools for parents to help you look after your family’s mental health and wellbeing, can be found in the Online Help section below.
+Details of websites with online tools for parents to help you look after your family’s mental health and wellbeing, can be found in the online help section.

-If you are not sure what mental health and wellbeing help the child or young person you care for may need, it is best to call the Single Point of Access (also referred to as SPA) on 0800 011 3474.
+If you are not sure what mental health and wellbeing help the child or young person you care for may need, please phone the Single Point of Access (also referred to as SPA) on 0800 011 3474.

 Good Mental Health Matters

 Good Mental Health Matters is a free, NHS-initiated resource that empowers young people by encouraging them to take personal responsibility for their own wellbeing.
 It offers information for parents, including taking you through five positive steps for good mental health for your family.

 Every Mind Matters has a range of dedicated support and resources to help parents look after the mental wellbeing of their children and for young people to care for their own mental health.